 With daily practice you can start retraining your brain

 to help find words using new ways or strategies.

-We will also introduce a new therapeutic tool that can make your daily practice easy and efficient - Word Finding Exercises on Video!
+We will also introduce a new therapeutic tool that can make your daily practice easy and efficient - Word Finding Exercises on DVD!